UCT PhD thesis on shellfish is first of its kind for SA

 UCT Summer School celebrates 60 years with a flock of Bits, Bites and Tweets

-The University of Cape Town is celebrating 60 years of Summer School with two receptions, two free lectures and a dynamic artwork celebrating evolution, digital citizenship and finches.
+The University of Cape Town is celebrating 60 years of Summer School with 2 receptions, 2 free lectures and a dynamic artwork celebrating evolution, digital citizenship and finches.